kristywedel/IrisQlikSense/readme.md

 Qlik help link: http://help.qlik.com/en-US/sense/3.1/Subsystems/Hub/Content/Scripting/ScriptRegularStatements/Execute.htm

 3.)
 Unzip files to desired location.
+Modify the RunR.bat file with the location of R.exe.
 Start the Qlik Sense Desktop hub.
 Drag IrisApp.qvf to the hub to open it.